darshankardil-create/medic_ai_chat_bot_backend/README.md

 ## Visit Live Website : https://medicaichatbotfrontend.vercel.app
 ## Frontend repository: https://github.com/darshankardil-create/medic_ai_chat_bot_frontend

+---

+### This LLM currently uses the Gale Encyclopedia of Medicine as a core information source to answer medical-related queries.
+It's built as a plug-and-play system, allowing users to integrate any custom data source they prefer.
+Once the data is provided, the model is ready to serve accurate, domain-specific answers with a simple npm run seed command.

+---

 ## Approach

 When I decided to create a medical AI chatbot, I had two options.